-We have been teaching together and leading a research group (English and Computer Science) in various ways for over a decade.
+We have been teaching together and leading a research group (English and Computer Science) in various ways for 14+ years (as of 2023).
 Here are some papers that more fully describe some of our work.

 Boese, E.S., LeBlanc, M.D., and Quinn, B.A.
 (2017).
 EngageCSEdu: Making interdisciplinary connections to engage students.
 ACM Inroads, v8(2), 33-36.